fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. attribute:: glyph.references

-   A tuple of tuples containing glyph-name and a transformation matrix for each reference in the foreground.
+   A tuple of tuples containing, for each reference in the foreground, a glyph-name, a transformation matrix, and whether the reference is currently selected.
+When assigning to the object the matrix and ``selected`` values are optional.
 See also :attr:`glyph.foreground` and :attr:`glyph.layerrefs`.

 .. attribute:: glyph.right_side_bearing